haekb/Jake-s-FO4-UI-Mod/readme.md

 The UI code uses a `Shared` package.
 However this is not stored in a one off swf.
 Instead peices are put in each published swf.
 Normally you'd just modify them like any other file, but in this case `PipboyMenu.swf` loads `PipBoy InvPage.swf`.
 So the shared code from `PipboyMenu.swf` is already loaded memory by the time it loads in `PipBoy InvPage.swf`.
 So basically if you have to edit any `Shared` package code, make sure to publish `PipboyMenu.swf` as well!

 # Live Reloading
-By default (for some reason...) all of Fallout 4's UI code is loaded on demand and not cached.
+By default (for some reason...) most (if not all) of Fallout 4's UI code is loaded on demand and not cached.
+So you can leave the game running, save a new swf and press tab to view your new pipboy immediately.

 # Logging Trace Statements
 [Fallout 4 Script Extender](http://f4se.silverlock.org/) is needed.
 Once installed, create a file called `f4se.ini` in `Fallout 4\Data\F4SE` and add the following to the file.

 ```
 [Interface]
 bEnableGFXLog=1